How to tag responses

 Step 2

 This will open up the tag management area.
-From here, click on Manage tags:
+From here, select Manage tags:

 Tag management area has links to delete, edit component, move up the Tags component and manage tags.